jcommaret/jcommaret.github.io/README.md

 - [x] Pages Navigation working with the router
 - [x] Dynamic Content by using a json file

 ## To Do

 - [ ] Fix the modal (working but there is a visal bug when opening it on mobile)
-- [ ] Changes images size to improve the loading time
+- [ ] Make reponsive images work with webp compression on build
-- [ ] Improve the scss using the BEM methodology
+- [ ] Make the project more dynamic by using a json file

 ## License